evgenyneu/js-evaluator-for-android/README.md

 ## Get JAR file

 [Download jsevaluator.jar](https://github.com/evgenyneu/js-evaluator-for-android/raw/master/JSEvaluator/bin/jsevaluator.jar).
-You can also build it yourself with Eclipse (it will be built into JSEvaluator/bin/jsevaluator.jar).
+You can also build it yourself with Eclipse.
+It will be built into JSEvaluator/bin/jsevaluator.jar.

 ## Setup